 Ministry for the Environment

-The Ministry is responsible for leading the development, coordination and implementation of ‘whole-of-government’ climate change policy.
+At the Ministry, we are responsible for leading the development, coordination and implementation of ‘whole-of-government’ climate change policy.

-- manage policy development for the New Zealand Emissions Trading Scheme
+- manage policy development for the New Zealand Emissions Trading Scheme (NZ ETS)

-- coordinate central government's adaptation work programme
+- coordinate central government's adaptation work programme.

 Other government agencies with climate change functions